 Shopping situation in Alaska rural areas

 In the rural areas, the choice of merchandise is very limited, especially when the village is off the road network and can only be reached by air or water.
-Furthermore, prices are high due to shipping, and storage costs as well as lack of competition.
+People are happy about whatever the store has because it means they can have it at all.
+Furthermore, prices are high due to shipping and storage costs as well as lack of competition.

 The majority of the rural grocery stores use the USPS “Bypass Mail Service” to get their supplies of frozen meat, and people vegetables, chilled and dry groceries, and when it comes to durable fruits like apples they are happy to have them at all even when the apples have some ditches.
 Bypass mail service exists to almost all rural villages.
 It is fast and costs less than air freight.
 Furthermore, it is delivered right to the stores’ or addressee’s front door.